bonaparte/bonaparte/components/index.md

 # Bonaparte Components
 Bonaparte provides a set of loosely connected UX components that can be used together or separately.

-They are placed in HTML in form of custom tags.
+Components are placed in HTML in form of custom tags (WebComponents):

 All Bonaparte components follow three core principles: